Promote Your Book With Links You Probably Don’t Know About

 Good book promotion linking is all about including lots of variety.

-But I will concentrate on the most popular sites where you can find and use links for your book to add much more diversity to your online book promotion.
+But I will concentrate on the most popular sites where you can find and use links for your book to add more diversity to your online book promotion.

 Amazon Book Promotion Links

-Perfect Book Covers
+Perfect Book Covers For Sharing

 Amazon gives you a lot of promotional links, but you need to know where to find them.

-Go to your book cover on your Amazon page, right-click and save your cover image.
+Go to your book cover on your Amazon page, right-click, and save your cover image.
 Why would you want to do this?

-Because you probably have your cover in a large format, and it is unsuitable for sharing or adding to a website or blog.
+Because you probably have your cover in a large format, it is unsuitable for sharing or adding to a website or blog.

-It has also been losslessly reduced, which means that it has been optimized to be as small a file as possible and is perfect for online use.
+It has also been losslessly reduced, which means it has been optimized to be as small a file as possible and is perfect for online use.

 You don’t even need to save it because you can grab your optimized cover anytime you need it from Amazon.